 Are your dishes clean-clean?
 Or just sort of clean?
 Or, worse yet, kind of dirty?
 Water spots from the dishwasher are frustrating.
-If you have water spots or film on your dishes after completing a cycle, a rinse aid might be the help your dishwasher needs to solve your water spot troubles.
+If you have water spots or film on your dishes after completing a cycle, a dishwasher drying agent might solve your water spot troubles.

 First off, rinse aids should probably be renamed “drying aids.”
 That’s because they actually help your dishes dry faster.
 Premium rinse aids contain surfactants, which lower the surface tension of water.
 So, instead of water forming droplets, clinging to surfaces, and leaving behind spots, it just rolls right off your dishes.
 This is really beneficial if you have hard water that contains a lot of minerals—no water drops loitering on your dishes, no mineral deposits!